(Adopted, with thanks, from University of Calgary School of Environmental Design)

-- Cheating – is an extremely serious academic offence.
-Cheating at tests or examinations includes, but is not limited to, dishonest or attempted dishonest conduct such as speaking to other candidates or communicating with them under any circumstances whatsoever; bringing into the examination room any textbook, notebook, memorandum, other written materials or mechanical or electronic device not authorized by the examiner; writing an examination or part of it, or consulting any person or materials outside the confines of the examination room without permission to do so, or leaving answer papers exposed to view, or persistent attempts to read other students’ examination papers.
+Cheating – is an extremely serious academic offence.
+Cheating at tests or examinations includes, but is not limited to, dishonest or attempted dishonest conduct such as speaking to other candidates or communicating with them under any circumstances whatsoever; bringing into the examination room any textbook, notebook, memorandum, other written materials or mechanical or electronic device not authorized by the examiner; writing an examination in part/or whole, or consulting any person or materials outside the confines of the examination room without permission to do so, or leaving answer papers exposed to view, or persistent attempts to read other students’ examination papers.

 Any student who voluntarily and consciously aids another student in the commission of one of these offences is also guilty of academic misconduct.

-Suspension – suspension takes place when a student is denied registration within the diploma or other academic program for a specified period of time.
-A student who has been placed under suspension is conditionally eligible to reapply for admission or registration at either the end of a specified period of time or thereafter.
-Suspension does not imply automatic readmission; a student must satisfy the RAIC Syllabus Director and/or Examiner and/or Regional/Local/Studio Coordinator of his/her eligibility for readmission.
+Suspension – suspension takes place when a student is denied registration within the diploma or other academic programs for a specified period of time.
+A student who has been placed under suspension is conditionally eligible to reapply for admission or registration at either the end of this time or thereafter.
+The suspension does not imply automatic readmission; a student must satisfy the RAIC Syllabus Director and/or Examiner and/or Regional/Local/Studio Coordinator of his/her eligibility for readmission.

-Effects of Suspension from the Syllabus – a student suspended from the Syllabus normally may not apply or be considered for readmission to the Syllabus until at least twelve (12) months after the end of the session in which the academic offence takes place.
+Effects of Suspension from Syllabus – a student suspended from the Syllabus program normally may not apply or be considered for readmission to Syllabus until at least twelve (12) months after the end of the session in which the academic offence takes place.

 Penalties & Their Application